bigbosstony/N00769714.github.io/README.md

 Declaration of Sole Authorship
 ==============================

-I conform that that this work submitted for assessment is my own and is expressed in my own words.
+I confirm that that this work submitted for assessment is my own and is expressed in my own words.
 Any uses that was used in this documents that came from any other authors were acknowledged where their works were used.
 A list of references are included in this document.